-Nations harboring terrorists ‘don’t have sovereignty’ Netanyahu says, ‘every country has right to defend itself’
+Nations harboring terrorists ‘don’t have sovereignty’ Netanyahu says, ‘Every country has right to defend itself’

-Secretary Rubio says horror of Oct 7 ‘ends by eliminating the people who did it’
+US State Secretary Rubio says horror of Oct 7 ‘ends by eliminating the people who did it’

 “Mr. Secretary, Marco, your visit to our eternal and undivided capital Jerusalem is a powerful affirmation of a powerful bond,” Netanyahu began.